-On October 1, 2014 Massachusetts implemented their ban on sending food waste to landfills.
+On October 1, 2014 Massachusetts implemented its ban on sending food waste to landfills.
 For approximately 3,000 restaurants, stores, hotels and food producers in the state who generate over 1 ton of food waste per week – they need to find a better way to recycle their food waste.
 A food waste disposal system is unavoidable.

-To prepare companies for the transition to food waste recycling or proper food waste disposal – Massachusetts Department of Environmental Protection hired researchers from Northwestern University to look at several on-site recycling systems.
+To prepare companies for the transition to food waste recycling or proper food waste disposal – the Massachusetts Department of Environmental Protection hired researchers from Northwestern University to look at several on-site recycling systems.
 They examined non-biological systems; in-vessel dry composters and biological liquefaction (or wet systems).

 The report notes systems that grind food waste and mix it with micro-‐organisms… “accelerate the decomposition process, causing most of the food waste to turn into a liquid effluent.”
 Some of these food waste grinders include our compact and powerful 1-SHRED and 3-SHRED grinders.

 - 90% of the 2.8 billion pounds of food waste disposed of annually ends up in landfills or incinerators.